Fences for privacy – 9 great ideas for garden screening

 This is a fence made of saplings cut from trees and fixed with wires.
 It’s very similar to a ‘dead hedge’, where dead wood is used to create a barrier.
 It’s great for wildlife.

-If you don’t fancy finding your own wood, you can get something of this effect with split hazel hurdle fencing here.
+If you don’t fancy cutting and tying your own wood, you can get something of this effect with split hazel hurdle fencing here.
 (This is an affiliate link, so I may receive a small fee if you buy.)

 Painted fences for privacy